This article is the second in a series. Said series goes :

 - There’s a span of decades (1960-2010, to simplify) where the Inhumans no longer had access to the Engine.
 That Alpha population was sustained through cloning during this span seems reasonable.

-- There likely were other spans where cloning existing Alpha was simpler than running Humans through Xerogenesis.
+- There likely were other spans where cloning existing Alphas was simpler than running Humans through Xerogenesis.

 The very first Alpha Primitives might have been the result of a defensive use.
 But I wouldn’t be amazed if the “Humans hated us and kept attacking us” narrative was simply cover for early rounds of enslavement.